Delphant/EntertainMe/entertainme-release-final-demo/backend/README.md

 ```
 flask run
 ```
-3. Make application available to other devices on the same network:
+3. Make the application available to other devices on the same network:
 ```
 flask run --host=0.0.0.0
 ```